Domestic and family violence is often mistakenly thought to only involve physical abuse, but this isn’t always the case.

 - Name calling, derogatory comments, insulting and contemptuous behaviour, ridicule

-- Being insulting about the victim-survivor’s appearance, achievements, beliefs and preferences, spirituality, or friendships
+- Being insulting about the victim survivor’s appearance, achievements, beliefs and preferences, spirituality, or friendships

-- Cutting their victim-survivor off into silence.
+- Cutting the victim survivor off into silence.

 Emotional abuse

-Victim-survivors of emotional abuse often have their self-esteem and self-worth damaged.
+Victim survivors of emotional abuse often have their self-esteem and self-worth damaged.
 This can affect their lives in numerous ways, from having difficulties reaching out to friends, to engaging in study or work.
 Emotionally abusive behaviours can include:

 - Giving you the silent treatment